Cairi-S/Welcome-Foolish-Mortals/README.md

 ### Bugs ###

-- Linking audio files to buttons - initially when I added my audio to the html document when the JavaScript file was not able to set the audio to play without using visible audio controls which would not provide good UX for the game.
+- Linking audio files to buttons - initially when I added my audio to the HTML document the JavaScript file was not able to set the audio to play without using visible audio controls which would not provide good UX for the game.

-  - *Solved* - I researched and discovered that often there can be an issue with playing audio when using iOS (I use a Mac) To solve this I moved the audio from index.html to the JavaScript file and placed each audio file in a variable.
-When this variable is called in it's own function and attached to the .play() method it works nicely.
+  - *Solved* - To solve this I moved the audio from index.html to the JavaScript file and placed each audio file in a variable.
+When this variable is called separately and attached to the .play() method it works nicely.

-- The audio was not playing consistently if the suquence required repetition of notes, e.g. if the sequence was 1, 1, 1 the audio would only trigger play, mute, play.
+- The audio was not playing consistently if the sequence required repetition of notes, e.g. if the sequence was 1, 1, 1 the audio would only trigger play, mute, play.

   - *Solved* - To make sure each note is played I shortened the length of the audio in each file to allow for retrigger time between notes.

+- At higher game speeds the audio was only triggering once so a lag was created on the audio during gameplay.

+  - *Solved* - I added the Howlerjs library and used this in my audio variables which fixed the issue.

+- Upon introducing Howlerjs I lost the ability to toggle mute on and off during gameplay.

+  - *Solved* - I began by commenting out the original forEach statement that I had written.
+After reading the accompanying Howlerjs documentation I decided the best approach would be to add the .mute(true) and .mute(false) methods to each audio file to fix the problem.
+To fully solve the problem I have now included both icons in separate buttons in the HTML file and use JavaScript to add and remove classes to show the necessary icon alongside using the previously mentioned method.
+I am aware that this code is not DRY and in the future would look to rectify this.

-- Pressing the reset button was causing a new sequence to trigger on to of the existing sequence so you would have 2 sequences playing on top of one another.
+- Pressing the reset button was causing a new sequence to trigger on top of the existing sequence, so 2 sequences would be playing simultaneously.

-  - *Solved* - On reset button click all sequences are cleared and the start button is displayed to prompt the player to manually restart the game.
+  - *Solved* - On clicking the reset button, all sequences are cleared and the start button is displayed to prompt the player to manually restart the game.
 The start button begins the game again and makes sure that the game is fully reset.

 - When implementing increasing speed the speed jump wasn't happening when requested e.g I was asking after test turns 3, 6 and 9 yet the speed jump was happening at turns 5, 7 and 11.

   - *Solved* - Initially I had the function which controls the speed increase (checkForLevelIncrement()) set to pass in the flashCounter variable, using the flashCounter and calling the function where the flashCounter incremented during the computer play.
-As I actually wanted the speed to increase with the turn counter I changed the variable passed in to checkForLevelIncrement() to turn and moved where this was called to after the turn is incremented as part of the checkAnswer() function.
+As I wanted the speed to increase with the turn counter I changed the variable passed in to checkForLevelIncrement() to turn and moved where this was called to after the turn is incremented as part of the checkAnswer() function.
 This made the speed increase as expected.
 I also checked and ensured that all statements in checkForLevelIncrement() were always going to be true.

+- When checking modals on mobile devices the margins, padding and modal heigh was often causing the text to overflow outside the container.

+  - *Solved* - By adding the 'and (orientation:portrait)' feature to the screen sizes that were having the biggest issues with text-overflow I was able to find a workable solution that allows nice styling whilst not having to write too much additional code.

 ### Deployment ###